-COVID-19 pandemic affects people and operations worldwide.
-Pandemic’s impact on Vaisala’s business is depending on the duration and severity of this exceptional situation.
+COVID-19 pandemic’s impact on Vaisala’s business is depending on the duration and severity of this exceptional situation.
 Vaisala’s delivery capability may deteriorate due to disruptions in suppliers’ operations, absence of own production employees or disruptions in incoming and/or outgoing logistics.
 Demand may fluctuate materially by country or customer segment and customers’ recovery from the exceptional situation varies a lot.
 Effects of the pandemic on customers’ cash flow can be significant and lead to credit losses.
 Exceptional situation may also cause delays or interruptions in Vaisala’s operations, e.g. in project deliveries and R&D.

 Measures taken to mitigate impacts of the COVID-19 pandemic

 Ensuring employees’ wellbeing and their health and safety has been the most important focus area during the COVID-19 pandemic.
-To enforce containment actions and safe work environment for production workers, access to factories was limited.
-Remote working practices were introduced in all offices and office environments were adapted to meet local recommendations and regulations.
+To enforce containment actions and safe work environment for production workers, access to factories has been limited.
+Remote working practices were introduced in all offices and office environments have been adapted to meet local recommendations and regulations.

 Supplier relationships and cooperation